Kristian-Popov/Burstcoin-OpenCL-plotter/README.md

 # Burstcoin plotting tools

 The set of tools that contains everything you need to plot your hard drives for Burstcoin mining in easy and comfortable way.

-The only currently implemented tool is optimizer, but many other tools (including not available elsewhere) is coming.
+The only currently implemented tool is optimizer, but many other tools (including not available elsewhere) are coming.
 Currently implemented tools:
 1. Optimizer